The main reason a donor doesn’t give to you is because you haven’t given the donor a compelling offer that matches what they care about.

 To put it more basically… you haven’t given the donor something she values.
 So she gives somewhere else to secure the fulfillment of something she wants to have done.

 But first, let me say this.
 There’s a very specific order to the steps I’ll outline here.
-They’re meant to build the case for support in a step-by-step way.
+This ordering builds the case for support in a step-by-step way.
 So we don’t recommend that you alter the progression or completely skip any of the steps.

 One other thing.
 All of us, as human beings, are wired to solve problems and help others.
-When we don’t help others, it’s usually because we weren’t convinced there was a real need.
-Or even if we are convinced there’s a problem, we don’t feel the proposed solution is either helpful or practical.
+When we don’t help others, it’s usually because we are not convinced there is a real need.
+Or even if we believe there is a problem, we don’t feel the proposed solution is either helpful or practical.
 This is the cold reality.

 But the good news is that you can do something about it by making sure your donor communications, cases, offers and asks are forceful, compelling, convincing and irresistible.